 - The caregivers now have a common care standard and methods, which benefit both children and staff

-The two Instructors from Estonia and Canada are sharing their experience from the Instructors education.
+Two Instructors from Estonia and Canada share their experiences from their participation in Fairstart’s instructor education.

-Jane Snaith from Estonia is founder of Family For Each Child.
+Jane Snaith from Estonia and founder of Family For Each Child, Estonia.

-Catherine Desrosiers , Director of Association Emmanuels from Canada
+Catherine Desrosiers from Canada and Director of Association Emmanuel